jason-mauro/Tran-Interpreter/README.md

 ```

 After running the frontend and backend you should be able to write and execute code in the code editor provided and click run to see your output.

+The backend takes requests to run code, spinning up a new thread for each request and sends output using SSE (Server sent events) which gives real time code execution and output.